lukaszkukla/hangman-x/README.md

 I used print statements for every piece of code that I worked on to test if it is performing as expected.
 Any bugs were corrected 'on the fly' while building the app.

 For the final test I tried each of the menu and game functions and performed below test to ensure correct functionality of the game:
-* Entering invalid charcters, multiple characters, blanks(empty or space) and special characters:
+* Entering invalid characters, multiple characters, blanks(empty or space) and special characters:
     * In main game menu
     * During username input
     * During language choice